israelbond/EVE-escapes/README.md

     * NOTE: this algorithm didn't work as intended; due to, a the algorithm not being robust enough to produce a path from the tree.
 Currently path_generator.py is providing a simple dijstra path from one system to another.

 ## Build and install
-Markup: *Once the repository is downloaded you can run the updateDB.py using "python3 updateDB.py"to update the databse.
+* Once the repository is downloaded you can run the updateDB.py using "python3 updateDB.py"to update the databse.
 Script will continually run and print to screen when data is updated.
-*While the database is being updated, run "python3 path_generator.py 'sys_from' sys_to'".
+* While the database is being updated, run "python3 path_generator.py 'sys_from' sys_to'".
-*Ex "python3 path_generator Amarr Jita will return the shortest path with no kills from Amarr to Jita and print them to screen.
+* Ex "python3 path_generator Amarr Jita will return the shortest path with no kills from Amarr to Jita and print them to screen.
-*The independent .html files can be run locally produce a web page--unfortunatley we were not able to get a web service up and running.
+* The independent .html files can be run locally produce a web page--unfortunatley we were not able to get a web service up and running.

 The files used in this project are Python3.6 with Networkx library, CSS, HTML, JavaScript, while using JSON files for formatted input.